Distance Teaching and Learning

 Supporting multilingual learners during COVID-19

 During the COVID-19 pandemic, WIDA remains committed to supporting educators, multilingual learners and their families.
-This webpage features learning opportunities from WIDA Professional Learning and a list of resources that can aide educators in providing remote instruction to multilingual learners.
+This webpage features learning opportunities from WIDA Professional Learning and a list of resources that can aid educators in providing remote and hybrid instruction for multilingual learners.

 “As we prepare our classrooms to welcome students, whether in a school building or virtually, or a hybrid model, we worry about reconnecting with students we have known from last year and finding, identifying and welcoming new students who might need language assistance in the coming school year.”

-– Dr. Diep Nguyen, WIDA director of professional learning
+– Diep Nguyen, WIDA director of Educator Learning, Research, and Practice

 Micro-Offerings from WIDA Professional Learning

-To help navigate the unique challenges of teaching during the pandemic, WIDA has a new series of micro-offerings.
+To help navigate the unique challenges of teaching during the pandemic, WIDA offers a series of micro-offerings.
 The 30-45 minute courses are open to anyone and are designed for educators who work with multilingual children and youth across a variety of settings.

 - What's New